-9.4 PLL Power
+12.4 PLL Power

-The PLL uses approximately 3 mW of power.
-It can be shut off with the PLL ENAB bit of the Miscellaneous Clock Control register.
+Each PLL uses approximately 3 mW of power.
+They can be shut off with the PPLL ENAB bit of the Miscellaneous Clock Control register (Pixel PLL) and the SPLL ENAB bit of the System Clock Control register (SYSCLK PLL).
 This, in conjunction with turning off the DACs and 3-stating the drivers, produces the lowest power consumption.

-Note that in general the PLL drives SCLK, and the incoming LCLK is generally derived externally from SCLK.
-If the PLL is disabled, SCLK will stop running regardless of the setting of SCLK PWR, DDOTCLK will stop running regardless of the setting of DDOT PWR, internal clocking will stop regardless of the setting of ICLK PWR, sync signal clocking will stop regardless of the setting of SYNC PWR, and external circuitry running off SCLK and/or DDOTCLK will stop running.
+Note that in general the Pixel PLL drives SCLK, and the incoming LCLK is generally derived externally from SCLK.
+If the Pixel PLL is disabled, SCLK will stop running regardless of the setting of SCLK PWR, DDOTCLK will stop running regardless of the setting of DDOT PWR, internal clocking will stop regardless of the setting of ICLK PWR, sync signal clocking will stop regardless of the setting of SYNC PWR, and external circuitry running off SCLK and/or DDOTCLK will stop running.

-If EXTCLK is used instead of the PLL the same effect can be achieved by stopping EXTCLK.
+Also, if the REFCLK input is used as the pixel clock instead of the pixel PLL, the same effect can be achieved by stopping REFCLK.

-10.0 Diagnostic Support
+13.0 Diagnostic Support

-10.1 Data Masks
+13.1 Data Masks